Stop the Pain and Conflict so you can feel Connected, Safe, and Appreciated in your Relationship

 Many couples are sick of fighting about parenting, sex, money and/or in-laws…the same issues, over and over.
 They can predict how an argument will go…before it even starts.
 Often couples fall into cycles where one partner often tries desperately to engage in conversation whereas the other often withdraws in silence.
 They try to resolve their relationship issues, to no avail, no matter how hard they try.
 They vow to change, only to return to their predictable patterns.
 Finally, they often wonder if it will ever get better, if it is worth the pain, or if they should just separate or divorce.

-Unlike some counselors who simply prescribe uniform communication scripts, with no evidence for their effectiveness, I utilize engaging, research based practices designed to address the root of your relationship distress for long-term positive change.
-I help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.
+Unlike some counselors who simply prescribe uniform communication scripts, with no evidence for their effectiveness, we utilize engaging, research based practices designed to address the root of your relationship distress for long-term positive change.
+We help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.

 Through the process of couples counseling, you will better understand: